Compuware-ISPW/ispw-sync/README.md

 # ISPW Sync GitHub docker action

-This action will load changed components into ISPW server
+This action will load changed components into ISPW server.
+It uses [BMC/Compuware ISPW CLI container](https://hub.docker.com/r/bmctopaz/ispwcli) to push changed components to ISPW.
+In order to use [ispw-sync@v](http://github/compuware-ispw/ispw-sync) action, the GitHub VM launched in the workflow must enable the following:
+* support Docker - nested VM (For example, self-hosted Linux runner or ubuntu-latest)
+* Access ISPW host and port from the VM

 ## Inputs